thytran1/assignments/PM2.md

 - Released 2020/1/31

-The subject of the project is either a stand alone ordering system for a restaurant [MENU], such as those seen locally as places like In and Out Deli, Panera, and Jimmy's Pita and Poke or an inventory system in a video game [GAME], as seen in Borderlands, Mass Effects, and many RPGs.
+The subject of the project is either a standalone ordering system for a restaurant [MENU], such as those seen locally as places like In & Out Deli, Panera, Jimmy's Pita and Poke, or an inventory system in a video game [GAME], as seen in Borderlands, Mass Effects, and many RPGs.

 In this milestone we are: